SirLich/sapiens-furniture/README.md

  - Adds new 'cloth' recipe, which can be crafted from woolskins
  - Adds new 'dyed cloth' system, which allows combining cloth and dye together
  - Adds new 'carpet' buildable, which can be built from four cloth sections, of assorted colors.

+## 1.2.1
+ - Fixes issue where fired bowls were not returned when using dye on cloth